-- is established in control of the card by the Cryptographic Officer

-- controls PINs - uses the keys (to authenticate identity) on the card
+- is established in control of the card by the Cryptographic Officer - controls user PIN - uses the keys (perform cryptographic operations) on the card

-The Cryptographic Officer is identified through possession of the Master Transport Key (MTK) for the Cryptoflex module.
-This key is required to enable creation of the Master File of the file system.
+The Cryptographic Officer is identified through possession of the Master Transport Key (MTK) for the Cryptoflex 32K e-Gate module.
+This key is required to enable creation of the file system.
 The access conditions limiting the file creation activity are established as part of the manufacturing process, as is the definition of the MTK.